 Fort Ticonderoga will host a Virtual Living History Event set for on February 27th, highlighting French Regulars and Canadians assembling at Fort Carillon (later named Ticonderoga), preparing to march across frozen Lake George to surprise the British in 1757 at Fort William Henry.
 [Read more…] about 1757 French Raid on Fort William Henry: Virtual Living History Event

-Fort Ticonderoga is continuing its 2020 Digital Campaign, a virtual experience featuring interactive programming, engaging lectures series, and creative at-home educational activities and resources, into the fall.
+Fort Ticonderoga is set to continue its Digital Campaign – a virtual experience featuring interactive programming, engaging lectures series, and creative at-home educational activities and resources – throughout the month of February.

-Upcoming Digital Campaign Events Include: [Read more…] about Fort Ticonderoga Digital Campaign Continues into Fall
+Upcoming Digital Campaign Events Include: [Read more…] about Fort Ticonderoga Digital Campaign February Events